ManageIQ/manageiq-messaging/README.md

 ### Initialize a client

 It is not recommended to directly create an actual client through `new` operation.
 Follow the example by specifying a protocol.
 This allows to easily switch the underlying messaging system from one type to another.
-Currently `:Stomp` and `:Kafka` are implemented.
+Currently `:Stomp`, `:Kafka`, and `:Rdkafka` are implemented. `:Rdkafka` is the same as Kafka, but relies on librdkafka C++ library.

 ```
   ManageIQ::Messaging.logger = Logger.new(STDOUT)